 Supersized traffic + Supersized infrastructure = Supersized bill for taxpayers.

 This completely negates the value it creates and the TIF doubles down on that mistake.
 On top of that, it’s a terrible use of land in terms of 14 jobs created per acre.
 Yes, “900 jobs” sounds wonderful in a projected (likely inflated) TIF narrative.
 But at what cost?

 The Downright UGLY

-There is simply no way to around it.
-Warehouses are our “mega-sized” Taco Johns.
+There is simply no way to around it: Warehouses are our “mega-sized” Taco Johns.
 They gobble up valuable open space at alarming clips.
 They produce or make nothing.
-They employ very few people at very low wages. (and those numbers will continue to dip with new automation techniques until these 50 acre facilities are run by skeleton crews.
+They employ very few people at very low wages.
+(And those numbers will continue to dip with new automation techniques until these 50 acre facilities are run by skeleton crews.
 A dozen people on a shift maybe?)
-They contribute very little back financially apples to apples compared to what they cost to maintain.
+They contribute very little back financially, compared to what they cost to maintain.
 They require services such as police and fire.
 I could go on and on.

-Now in our new reality we have to realize we have market forces at work.
-That yes, we’re strategically located in a place warehouses want to be.
+Now, in our new reality, we have to realize we have market forces at work.
+Yes, we’re strategically located in a place warehouses want to be.
 And that’s fine.
 And our zoning ordinance in the 80′s allowed for a limited number of warehouses.
-But what happened over the years is we’ve overturned our growth boundaries.
+But what's happened over the years is that we’ve overturned our growth boundaries.
 We’ve doubled and tripled down on warehouses.
-What was planned to be a limited liability as the township fulfilled it’s legal obligation to provide for it as a land use (A municipality must allow every use somewhere in it’s borders..) now has the potential to cripple us financially.
+What was planned to be a limited liability as the township fulfilled it’s legal obligation to provide for it as a land use now has the potential to cripple us financially.